decent-im/prosody-modules/mod_rest/README.markdown

 ## OAuth2

 [mod_http_oauth2] can be used to grant bearer tokens which are accepted by mod_rest.
-Tokens can be passed to `curl` like `--oauth2-bearer dmVyeSBzZWNyZXQgdG9rZW4K` as in some examples below.
+Tokens can be passed to `curl` like `--oauth2-bearer dmVyeSBzZWNyZXQgdG9rZW4K` instead of using `--user`.

 ## Sending stanzas